hep-mirrors/sherpa/Manual/readme.md

 This will create `completion.index` and `options.index`.

 ## Version/Release Number
-The `release` option in `conf.py` may not be set, as it is automatically read from `../configure.ac`.
+The `release` option in `conf.py` may not be set, as it is automatically set in the sphinx call in `CMakeLists.txt`.

 ## Distribution
-The tarball created by `make-dist` will include the rendered manual in all formats if it was configured with `--enable-manual`.
+The manual will be automatically deployed to Gitlab pages through the `manual` and `manual-index` jobs.